MalloryHuston/code-citation-tips/README.md

 Your citation should include:

-* Web URL or publisher of your source
+* URL or publisher of your source
 * Date you retrieved your source
 * Title of the program or application you are using
 * Type (e.g., source code, application, full program)